hishamelbaz/big-mac/README.md

 ### Python

-MacOSx Catalina comes by default with Python2.7 support, installing XCode command line tools gives support to Python3 as well.
+macOS Catalina comes by default with Python2.7 support, installing XCode command line tools gives support to Python3 as well.

 Alternatively you can install python using Homebrew: